improvein/dev-challenge/README.md

 * Actor<br/>
   Can be on different movies and tv shows.
 * Director<br/>
-  Can direct many movies and specific episodores of tv shows.
+  Can direct many movies and specific episodes of tv shows.

 Use your common sense (or imagination 😉) to define the descriptive attributes/properties of each entity.
 For example, name or genre.